UBB-bibliometrics/search-strategies-priorityareas/KE_WoS.md

 )
 OR
 TS=(
-	"climate action" OR "climate mitigation" OR "climate adaptation" OR "climate resilience" OR "climate planning" OR "climate justice" OR "climate law$" OR "climate polic*" OR "climate ethic*" OR "climate target$" OR "climate goal$" OR "climate education" OR "climate concern" OR "climate knowledge" OR "climate negotiation$" OR "climate fund*"
+	"climate action" OR "climate mitigation" OR "climate adaptation" OR "climate resilien*" OR "climate planning" OR "climate justice" OR "climate law$" OR "climate polic*" OR "climate ethic*" OR "climate target$" OR "climate goal$" OR "climate education" OR "climate concern" OR "climate knowledge" OR "climate negotiation$" OR "climate fund*"